Ritesh622/Unbiased-Quantization-Distributed-Mean-Estimation/README.md

 There are two subfolders:
 - NMSE_Results: this contains code to simulate DME where each user has an independent random vector with i.i.d. components.
 Various distributions are used.
 - Simulation_Results_Datasets: this contains code to simulate communication-efficient federated learning over the MNIST, CIFAR-10 and Fashion-MNIST datasets.
+For this, we use the [Flower](https://github.com/adap/flower) simulation framework.

 For comparison, the code also includes implementations of other algorithms taken from [this Github repo](https://github.com/amitport/QUIC-FL-Quick-Unbiased-Compression-for-Federated-Learning).